HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

        2643383279

 These blank lines appear because an invisible newline character is at the end of each line in the text file.
-The `print` function adds its own newline each time we call it, so we end up with <i class="emphasize">two newline characters</i> at the end of each line: one from the file and one from `print()`.
-We can use `rstrip()` on each line to eliminate these extra blank lines.
+The `print` function adds its own newline each time we call it, so we end up with <i class="emphasize">two newline characters</i> at the end of each line: one from the file and one from `print()` function.
+Similarly, we can use `rstrip()` function on each line to eliminate these extra blank lines.

 ```python